 Who we are

-For over 15 years, Women’s Inclusive Team has been supporting the Black and ethnic minority communities in Tower Hamlets through youth programmes, women’s empowerment projects, mental health support and our food bank and community kitchen.
+Since 2004 Women’s Inclusive Team has been supporting the Black and ethnic minority communities in Tower Hamlets through youth programmes, women’s empowerment projects, mental health support and our food bank and community kitchen.

 Women’s Inclusive Team (WIT) was founded as the Somali Integration Team in 2004 by five young Somali mothers in Tower Hamlets who wanted to encourage messy play among other mothers and their young children.
 They established play and stay sessions for mothers and their toddlers twice a week in Mile End and Bethnal Green.